 Start talking with your clients early on to decide which projects or milestones need to be wrapped up before the year-end and while deadlines should get moved into February.
 One effective way to set deadlines is to choose an end-of-year date before Christmas.

-Consider setting the last day for client work as December 16 or December 22 in 2022.
+Consider setting the last day for client work as December 16 or December 22.
 This way you won’t have to bring in staff members over the holidays because you promised a client that their work would be done by December 30.
 Use the two-week period at the end of the year to wrap up internal projects and to prepare for the year ahead.

 Setting your project deadlines before the actual holidays can help your client relations as well.
 Your clients want time off.
 They don’t want to hear from you on Christmas Eve.
 Let them relax on the holidays knowing your part of any projects is wrapped up or on track for January.